Equestrian events at the 2016 Summer Paralympics: Qualification

-The following teams and individuals have attained quota places for the 2016 Summer Paralympics Equestrian event.
+The following teams and individuals attained quota places for the 2016 Summer Paralympics Equestrian event.
 On 25 March, FEI announced that France and Russia, having achieved multiple quota places for individuals, would be able to field composite teams in the team competition, bringing the total number of teams in that event to 16.

 Officials

 Appointment of officials is as follows: